GhostTyper/ct/README.md

 This repository contains a small console application written in C# using .NET 8.0.
 It demonstrates reading and aggregating trading data from Bybit.

-Please note that this is a small vibe coding test using OpenAI's Codex.
+Please note that this is a small vibe coding test using OpenAI's Codex and probably won't be continued.
+So it's not a serious project.
+You can see what I did [here](https://www.youtube.com/watch?v=umNM6bSf23k).

 ## Features
 - Reads trade data from compressed CSV files located in `ct/ct/bybit`.